Skip to main content

 Who runs the Museum?

 The museum is cared for by the S.S.
 Sicamous Marine Heritage Society.
-There is one full time and one part time employee, and a team of 8 volunteer directors.
+There is one full time and two part time employee, and a team of 9 volunteer directors.
+During the summer, Young Canada Works and Canada Summer Jobs allow us to bring on students to run the museum while we are open.
 Funds raised from admissions are directed back towards the restoration of the SS Sicamous, and the ships in the park.
 Volunteers are on board year round, undertaking work in the ship, and developing the displays.

 Why is the work of the Sicamous Society important?